kbase/probabilistic_annotation/README.md

 ---------------------

 The static database files contain pre-processed data that is used by the Probabilistic Annotation server for building ProbAnno and RxnProbs typed objects.
-Commands to work with files:

-pa-gendata generates the files using the KBase Central Data Model. pa-gendata-kegg generates files using the Kyoto Encylopedia of Genes and Genomes.
-Need CDM files first. pa-savedata stores the files in Shock pa-loaddata retrieves the files from Shock
+The static database files come from multiple sources.
+The default source is the KBase central data model and includes these intermediate files:

-* OTU\_GENOME\_IDS: List of representative OTU genome IDs.
+* **CDM_OTU_GENOME_IDS**: List of representative OTU genome IDs.
+Each line has one field that is a genome ID in KBase format that identifies a genome marked as the representative of its OTU.
 * **CDM_SUBSYSTEM_FID**: List of feature IDs from SEED subsystems.
 Each line has one field that is the feature ID in KBase format.
 * **CDM_DLIT_FID**: List of feature IDs with direct literature support.
 Each line